htr2/aws_tf/README.md

 # aws_tf
-uses github repo with actions to create an aws setup using terraform vpc with subnet, igw, route table ec2 instance with basic web server
+upon push to main into github repo the workflow creates in an organisational sub account an aws setup using terraform: vpc with subnet, igw, route table ec2 instance with basic web server

-# Usage
-terraform apply

-# Examples
-terraform apply

-# Requirements
-requires aws account with programatic access, linux shell (bash with aws cli with and access credentials (env var or ~./aws/credentials) )

-# Vars, Inputs and Outputs
-no vars or input (other than what is declared in provided files), produces running ec2 instance!
+requires initial_setup to be completed (ie aws organisation with mgmt account, github account with repo, actions and secrets....)